People who live on the Eastside make more than a great location choice; they enjoy the best of an urban lifestyle.

 Community Builder’s Toolbox

 ANC has compiled a guide to community organizing for anyone interested in started or growing a neighborhood organization.
 Sections of the guide are available for download below.
 All the files are in PDF format and open in a new window.
-We also feature community resources each month on page 5 of the Eastside Monthly.

 - Lansing Community Builders Handbook